VAlexandruRusu/Terminal-Backgammon-in-Java/README.md

 # Terminal-Backgammon-in-Java
 A local 1v1 terminal backgammon game developed in Java.
+Includes use of ANSI colors to change the appearance of the terminal.
+OOP-oriented.

+Future work: add a menu/score/tutorial system.
+Add an AI system.

-To run, first compile Gameboard (javac Gameboard.java), then compile Backgammon (javac Backgammon.java), then run it (java Backgammon).
+To run: first compile Gameboard (javac Gameboard.java), then compile Backgammon (javac Backgammon.java), then run it (java Backgammon).

-Currently includes the game logic, will add a menu/score/tutorial (read rules from a file).
-Maybe add AI (later).
+Developed during the first year at the Uni. of Warwick (2017)